-LEMMA 3.1.
+LEMMA 4.1.
 If X and Y are in the same face and X is a delivery zone node, the FAR protocol guarantees that if Y has received the mobicast packet, X either has received it or will receive it.

 Proof: Assume that X has not received the packet.
 X will at some point in time be in the delivery zone.
 The fact that Y has received the packet means it has the data for computing the delivery zone trajectory over the packet lifetime.
-Y also has the knowledge of the locations of all its spatial neighbors which include X. So Y can compute if X is either previously, currently or will be in the delivery zone.
+Y also has the knowledge of the locations of all its spatial neighbors which include X. So Y can compute whether X was previously, is currently or will be in the delivery zone.

-Figure 6: FAR on a Face
+Figure 9: (a) FAR Assumption (b) FAR on a Face

 Without loss of generality, let Y be the closest (among the nodes that have received the packet) in terms of hops to X on the face under consideration.
 If Y finds X was previously in the delivery zone or is currently in the delivery zone, it will do a local broadcast as soon as possible according to the FAR protocol.
-Note that one of Y's direct neighbor is closer to X in terms of hops than Y is (e.g., node Z in Fig. 6).
-As a result, when the neighbors of Y hear the packet, the packet has at least moved one step closer to X. The same argument applies to the closer neighbor(Z).
+Note that one of Y's direct neighbors is closer to X in terms of hops than Y is (e.g., node Z in Fig. 9(b)).
+As a result, when the neighbors of Y hear the packet, the packet has moved at least one step closer to X. The same argument applies to the closer neighbor(Z).
 The mobicast packet moves a node closer to X in each step, until the distance is zero, when X receives the packet.